There is no such thing as bipolar personality disorder.

 I mean that bipolar disorder is NOT a personality disorder and that “bipolar personality disorder” is an expression that shows a fundamental, very flawed misunderstanding of both “bipolar” and “personality.”

-Bipolar (manic-depressive illness) is a mood disorder.
+Bipolar (manic-depressive illness) is an episodic mood disorder.

 It is because of this cycling that bipolar disorder was previously known as manic-depressive illness.